 Top Tips

-- Keep your hands clean.
+- Keep your hands clean when rolling.
 This mixture is somewhat loose and needs to be packed well when rolling.
-Keeping your hands clean will help greatly in the process.
-Be sure to rinse your hands after every few balls, leaving a little moisture on your hands.
+Keeping your hands clean will help greatly in this process.
+Be sure to rinse your hands after every few balls, leaving a little moisture on them.

 - Refrigerator: Leftovers can be stored in the refrigerator for up to 1 week.

-- Freezer: For longer storage, energy balls will keep in the freezer for up to 2 – 3 months.
-To freeze, place the balls on a baking sheet or plate, about 1 inch apart, place in the freezer for a few hours (this will help them not stick together).
-Once frozen you can store them in freezer safe ziplock bags or containers.
-Let thaw in the refrigerator a few hours before snacking.
+- Freezer: For longer storage, energy balls can be stored in the freezer for 2 – 3 months.
+To freeze, place the balls on a baking sheet or plate, about 1 inch apart, and place in the freezer for a few hours (this will help them not stick together).
+Once frozen you can store them in freezer-safe ziplock bags or containers.
+Let thaw in the refrigerator for a few hours before snacking.

 - Hemp Heart Energy Bites